Ibrahim Almutawa Named Among PRWeek's Most Influential Middle East Leaders for Second Consecutive Year

 Date

-(MENAFN- VFS Global) For the second year in a row, PRWeek has recognized Ibrahim Almutawa, CEO and Co-Founder of Jummar PR, as one of the Middle East's most influential leaders in public relations and communications.
+(MENAFN- JUMMAR PR) Riyadh, Saudi Arabia – November 07, 2024: For the second year in a row, PRWeek has recognized Ibrahim Almutawa, CEO and Co-Founder of Jummar PR, as one of the Middle East's most influential leaders in public relations and communications.
 This distinction highlights Almutawa's leadership and commitment to elevating Saudi Arabia's influence within the global PR landscape, all while advancing local expertise and cultural fluency in communications.

 Expressing his gratitude, Almutawa attributed his success to Saudi Arabia's visionary leadership.
 "Our kingdom's leadership has created unparalleled opportunities for Saudis to thrive, locally and globally," Almutawa stated.
 "With initiatives that champion localization, simplify regulations, and prioritize local content, Saudi Arabia has laid a foundation for talented professionals to make their mark on the world stage.
 Our leadership's vision empowers Saudi talent, igniting ambition and a shared commitment to excellence."